Museum Properties

 546 Main St.

-This reconstructed 19th century cabin with open fireplace is filled with period furnishings to illustrate Society members’ daily life.
-Stepping inside offers a look back to 1804 when the Harmonists first arrived in this area and began to build.
+This reconstructed 19th century cabin with open fireplace is filled with period furnishings to illustrate Mennonite daily life.
 Also on the tour, it is a favorite of children as they try to envision pioneer life.

 303 Mercer Rd.